 Hearing the doctor tell you you have cancer can strike absolute terror in your heart.
 Cancer has no respect for age either – anyone can get it, male or female, young or old.
-Nearly everyone of us has been affected by someone who has had cancer – the terrible pain, suffering and loss.
-To avoid cancer you should try to buy free range poultry because then you can be more sure that they won’t be pumped full of antibiotics and hormone therapy.
-Remember that cancer benefits from medical aid can be limited.
-Prevention is better than cure.
+Nearly everyone of us knows someone who has had cancer – the terrible pain, suffering and loss.
+To avoid cancer you should try to buy free range poultry.
+Because then you can be more sure that they won’t be full of antibiotics and hormone therapy.
+Remember that there are limits to cancer benefits from medical aids.
+So prevention is better than cure.

 Cancer Benefits from Medical Aid – Most Medical Schemes have Cancer Benefits

 Dr Marais from ICON says that the exorbitant cost of cancer treatment is a major concern, and that without medical aid, it is all but impossible to afford.
-Most medical aid members would like to believe that if they are diagnosed with cancer, their medical scheme will pay for the entire bill for all the different treatments on offer.
+Medical aid members believe that if they get cancer, their medical scheme will pick up the bill for treatment.

 Most medical aids do have a cancer- or oncology benefit which currently varies from R100 000 to R400 000.
 Most medical schemes will also pay for one mammogram per year.
-Radiation, chemotherapy and surgery are the current therapies to treat cancer, but the kind of treatment you get will depend on the type and stage of cancer.
+Radiation, chemotherapy and surgery are the current therapies to treat cancer.
+However, the kind of treatment you get will depend on the type and stage of cancer.

-Before any treatment can be started, an oncologist will determine the type of cancer you have and at and what stage it is in.
-Having taken such a blow with the news you have cancer, the last thing you want to hear is that your medical aid doesn’t cover the costs of your cancer treatment.
+Before treatment can start, an oncologist will determine the type of cancer you have and how advanced it is.
+When you receive the the news you have cancer, you don’t want to hear that your medical aid doesn’t cover the cancer treatment.